NbAiLab/notram/guides/configure_vm_tensorflow.md

-# Setting up a Notram VM for Training with Tensorflow
+# Configure a Notram VM for Training with Tensorflow
 This guide explains a standard setup of a VM for BERT training.
 It installs the necessary dependencies and sets up a few necessary tools.
 It also clones the Notram-github and the Notram-branch of the CT-BERT-github.
 If you are connecting as a new user to an existing VM you will have to run most of these steps as well.

 ## Get some general tools and generate the public key